Solitude Trilogy

-The Solitude Trilogy is a collection of three hour-long radio documentaries produced by Canadian pianist Glenn Gould (1932–1982) for the Canadian Broadcasting Corporation (and later a film collaboration between the CBC and PBS).
+The Solitude Trilogy is a collection of three hour-long radio documentaries produced by Canadian pianist Glenn Gould (1932–1982) for the Canadian Broadcasting Corporation.
 Gould produced the documentaries as individual works between 1967 and 1977, then collected them under the title Solitude Trilogy, reflecting the theme of "withdrawal from the world" that unites the pieces.
 He said that they are "as close to an autobiographical statement as I intend to get in radio".

 The three pieces employ Gould's idiosyncratic technique of simultaneously playing the voices of two or more people, each of whom speaks a monologue to an unheard interviewer.
 Gould called this method "contrapuntal" radio.
 (The term contrapuntal normally applies to music in which independent melody lines play simultaneously; this type of music, exemplified by J. S. Bach, was the major part of Gould's repertoire.)
+As he described the format, "every voice leads its own … life and adheres to certain parameters of harmonic discipline … how the voices came together and in what manner they splashed off each other, both in the actual sound and in the meaning of what was being said."

-The first and best-known of the documentaries is The Idea of North, produced in 1967, in which five speakers provide contrasting views of Northern Canada.
-PBS aired an experimental film based on it, directed by Judith Pearlman, in 1970, its first co-production with CBC.
+The first and best-known of the documentaries is The Idea of North (1967), which was commissioned by the CBC for the Canadian Centennial.
+It features five speakers who provide contrasting views of Northern Canada.
+PBS aired an experimental film based on it in 1970, directed by Judith Pearlman, its first co-production with CBC.
 To open the documentary, Gould says: